rinliauw/rinliauw.github.io/content/projects/laymans-quest/index.md

 ## Gallery

 To see the game in action, see the playthrough I did, linked above.
+The game length is about 1 hour from start to finish if you were to take your time and explore.

-UI guide accessible in the pause menu:
+The user interface guide accessible in the pause menu:

 ![UI Guide](./ui_guide.jpg)